dmitrypol/dmitrypol.github.io/_posts/2017-05-13-redis-search.md

 As we can see the two approaches are very different.
 RediSearch allows us to implement full text search across documents.
 The library is under active development by [RedisLabs](https://redislabs.com/) and other contributors.

-RediSearch supports other interesting features such as `FT.SUGADD` and `FT.SUGGET` for  auto-completing suggestions.
+RediSearch supports other interesting features such as indexing numeric values (prices, dates, ...) and `FT.SUGADD` / `FT.SUGGET` for  auto-completing suggestions.
+I plan to cover those in a future blog post.
 I look forward to when it officially moves out of beta and becomes supported by Redis hosting providers.

 On the other hand [Ohm](https://github.com/soveran/ohm) secondary indexes allow us to do exact match and build relationships between records bringing it close to the ORM like functionality.
 It also works with regular Redis w/o requiring installing additonal modules directly on the server.